 email@example.com or 01672 511360 or www.backinbalancepilates.com

-Inkpen Tennis Club meets on Tuesday evenings all through the year (with flood-lighting) from 18:30 at the Recreation Grounds.
+Inkpen Tennis Club meets on Wednesday evenings all through the year (with flood-lighting) from 19:30 at the Recreation Grounds.
 There are 2 hard courts.
-Once you have joined as a member, you can play at any time if the courts are free (the School makes use of the courts on occasions).
-Contacts are Charles Isaac (Chairman, Tel: 668102) & Nigel Pateman (Treasurer, Tel: 668563).
+Once you’ve joined as a member, you can play at any time if the courts are free (the School makes use of the courts on occasions), Primary school children session is 3.30-4.15 on Friday and Tennis and Tea on the first Saturday of every month 16.00.
+Please contact Taj Woodgate (Tel: 668420) firstname.lastname@example.org

-Inkpen Cricket Club plays Sunday social matches throughout the summer against local opposition.
+Inkpen Cricket Club plays Sunday social matches throughout the Summer against local opposition.
 The home ground is the Inkpen Memorial Playing Field on Post Office Road.
-For last minute updates on matches, visit the website or contact David Glitz (Captain, Tel: 668148) or Simon Hanna (firstname.lastname@example.org, Tel: 669028).
+There are regular evening practice sessions in the season and all are welcome, no matter if you’ve never played before (or for a while) and want to give it a try.
+Supporters are very welcome too and for more info and last minute updates on matches visit the website http://inkpencricketclub.org or contact David Glitz (Captain, Tel: 668148) or Simon Hanna (email@example.com, Tel: 669028).

 Carpet Bowls is a friendly indoor bowling club that meets in the Village Hall on Thursdays at 2pm until 5pm.
 No skills, level of fitness or equipment necessary!
 For contact info please follow this link